 Our Top Picks

-The list below takes into account the above considerations to narrow the field to some of the best outdoor heaters by price level and class.
-Any of the outdoor heaters below are worthy of heating a backyard living space.
+Armed with ample knowledge about outdoor heaters, shoppers can now review a host of quality models.
+These picks take into account the above considerations, narrowing the field to some of the best outdoor heaters by price level and class.
+We also report our findings for our hands-on test of a popular model.
+Any of the outdoor heaters below are worthy of warming a backyard living space.

 A remote control, easy mounting, safety features, and an affordable price make this wall-mounted electric heater a great pick for outdoor heating needs.
 It boasts a powerful heater with three operating levels: 900 watts, 1,200 watts, and 1,500 watts.